-The safeguarding policy can be found here: Policies | Information | Shoreham Academy (shoreham-academy.org)
+The safeguarding policy can be found here:

 Staff always consider the context and motive of a pupil's misbehaviour and whether it raises any concerns for the welfare of the pupil.
 If staff reasonably suspect that a pupil may be suffering, or is likely to suffer significant harm, whether inside or outside of school, they will follow the procedures set out in the Safeguarding / Child Protection Policy.